-3. cost/benefit to future generations
+3. the cost/benefit to future generations.

 I also believe an Independent Member should put forward their own ideas and policies.

 A good education sets up students for life and is one of the most important investments government can make.
 We need to continue the cultural shift towards Year 12 being regarded as the ‘new normal’.
 Year 10 should no longer be the end point of education.
-This is one of the biggest challenges our educational system faces and one which we must continue to prioritise.
+This is one of the biggest challenges our education system faces and one which we must continue to prioritise.

 I support investing more in preventative health, such as good nutrition and active lifestyles.
 Important basics can help prevent chronic disease later in life such as type 2 diabetes.
 The ‘slip, slop, slap’ message has weakened over time and we need to re-invest in this simple but effective strategy to reduce skin cancer because Tasmania still has one of the highest rates of sunburn in Australia.

 The hospital system needs better resources for people who need urgent medical help.
 I plan on being particularly rigorous in monitoring funding and making sure GST payments made to Tasmania for health are actually spent on hospitals and services.